Iron Man Logo

 This superhero’s legacy continued to evolve in the comics alongside his film appearances.
 New characters like Ironheart (Riri Williams), a young inventor who creates her version of the advanced suit, have carried on his legacy.

 Tony Stark’s story in the MCU culminated in Avengers: Endgame (2019), where his character arc concluded with a powerful sacrifice.
 Despite this, he remains beloved in video games, animated series, and ongoing comic book stories.
-Over the years, the character has transformed from a straightforward superhero into a complex figure representing technology, personal responsibility, and redemption themes.
+Over the years, the character has transformed from a straightforward superhero into a complex figure representing themes of technology, personal responsibility, and redemption.

 Meaning and History